phantasma-io/phantasmaphoenix-gitbook/developers/private-key-guideline.md

 ## Security Notes
 - **Never** hardcode private keys in source code or binaries.
 - If storing locally, protect the private key using all available security measures, such as strong encryption, a good password, and secure platform storage when possible.
 - Users should be able to back up their private keys (or seed phrases) and restore them when needed.
-Export must be secure and intentional, using encryption, passwords, or offline methods.
+Export must be secure and intentional.
 - Treat a private key like a password - leaking it compromises all assets.

 ## Quick summary